Cupid (singer): History

 Bernard started singing in his church's choir, encouraged by his pastor father.
 He initially enrolled at the University of Louisiana at Lafayette with a full athletic scholarship in track and field.
 He left the track team to form a singing group known as Fasho, which later changed its name to Fifth Element.
 After Fifth Element was dissolved, Bernard pursued a solo career.
 He sang at venues such as talent shows, weddings and funerals.
-With a five-octave vocal range, Bernard earned the nickname "Cupid" for an impressive performance of the late-'90s 112 hit single "Cupid".
+With a five-octave vocal range, Bernard earned the nickname "Cupid" for an impressive performance of the late-1990s 112 hit single "Cupid".

 Music career

-2001–2005: Independent Roots and the Birth of Swingout
+2001–2005: Independent roots and birth of Swingout

-Cupid’s music career began with the release of Are You Ready in 2001, followed by his 2003 self-titled album, Cupid, which featured local hits like “Do Ya Thang” and a remix with New Orleans rapper Hotboy Ronald.
+Cupid's music career began with the release of Are You Ready in 2001, followed by his 2003 self-titled album, Cupid, which featured local hits like "Do Ya Thang" and a remix with New Orleans rapper Hotboy Ronald.
 These early projects blended smooth R&B with regional bounce and helped establish his name across Louisiana and the Gulf Coast.

 In 2005, he released 2 Sides to Every Story, an experimental project that merged classic soul with fresh energy—setting the foundation for what he would later coin as Swingout music.
-Tracks like “Swing Around the Rosey” became local dance staples.
-That same year, he dropped The King of Down South R&B, with Southern Soul bangers such as “At the BBQ,” which was later covered by blues icon Mel Waiters.
+Tracks like "Swing Around the Rosey" became local dance staples.
+That same year, he dropped The King of Down South R&B, with Southern Soul bangers such as "At the BBQ", which was later covered by Mel Waiters.

-2006–2009: ‘Cupid Shuffle’ and Mainstream Breakthrough
+2006–2009: "Cupid Shuffle" and mainstream breakthrough

 In 2006, Cupid began performing and touring within the Southern Soul circuit, sharing stages with established blues artists such as Mel Waiters, Marvin Sease, and Big Cynthia.
-That same year, in August 2006, he wrote and recorded “Cupid Shuffle,” a line dance track that quickly gained popularity in clubs and dance halls across the Southern United States.
+That same year, in August 2006, he wrote and recorded "Cupid Shuffle", a line dance track that quickly gained popularity in clubs and dance halls across the Southern United States.

 The song's viral rise led to a major deal with Atlantic Records in 2007.
 His major-label debut, Time for a Change, included features from T-Pain, B.o.B., and Aubrey O’Day.
-“Cupid Shuffle”, the first single from the album, peaked at No. 66 on the Billboard Hot 100 and No. 21 on the Billboard Hot R&B/Hip-Hop Songs chart.
+"Cupid Shuffle", the first single from the album, peaked at No. 66 on the Billboard Hot 100 and No. 21 on the Billboard Hot R&B/Hip-Hop Songs chart.
 It went on to become a double-platinum cultural phenomenon—played at weddings, school dances, and sporting events worldwide.

 In 2008, Cupid set a Guinness World Record for the largest line dance, with over 17,000 participants in Atlanta, Georgia at Ebony's Black Family Reunion Tour.
-Despite the success of “Cupid Shuffle,” Atlantic Records faced challenges marketing line dance culture to a broader commercial audience, and Cupid was released from the label in 2009.
+Despite the success of "Cupid Shuffle", Atlantic Records faced challenges marketing line dance culture to a broader commercial audience, and Cupid was released from the label in 2009.